 The Canadian gambling law tasks the individual provinces with the responsibility to regulate gambling activities within their borders.
 As a result, the permission and form of marketing and advertising gambling activities depend on where the activity occurs and the provincial gambling statutes.
 For instance, an entity that supplies its relevant products to OLG (Ontario’s Lottery Corporation) must adhere to OLG’s marketing and advertising terms, which in turn incorporates the marketing and advertising standards established by AGCO (Ontario Gaming regulator).

-Since the Canadian gambling law doesn’t grant a license to local casinos to operate on the internet, players can only take part in offshore online gambling agencies.
-The trend is equally boosted because most local casinos offer a considerably limited choice of games that do not quench the thirst of games for gamblers.
-Online casinos, on the other hand, provide a wide variety of game choices.
+Since the Canadian gambling law doesn’t grant a license to local platforms to operate on the internet, players can only take part in offshore online gambling agencies.
+The trend is equally boosted because most local gambling platforms offer a considerably limited choice of games that do not quench the thirst of games for gamblers.
+Online gambling operators, on the other hand, provide a wide variety of game choices.

 In this context, as a player, you may have to join the offshore gaming providers.
 This activity puts you “as a player” at many risks since some online operators aren’t legit.
 Simultaneously, some are not safe enough and may present a security threat to your personal information.
 The good news is that the Canada Gaming Commission works devotedly to ensure the safety of all citizens.
 Organizations such as eCOGRA and the licensing bodies also regularly audit the companies to ensure that they’re legit and safe for use.

 Similarly, you have permission to file for recourse if you spot any unfair or malicious activity with an online gaming website.
 If the website is proven guilty of the offence, then the organization can end up losing its license.